- admin

 - Weak cementation protocol: isolation and cement choice influence retention and leakage resistance.

-- Over-preparation: aggressive reduction weakens the tooth and increases sensitivity risk.
+- Over-preparation: unnecessary aggressive reduction weakens the tooth and increases sensitivity risk.

-If you want to minimise risk, do not choose by price alone.
-Instead, confirm whether the clinic controls margins, cementation, and occlusion.
-We confirm these clinically during your on-site consultation.
+If you want to reduce risk, do not choose by price alone.
+Instead, confirm whether the clinic controls margins, cementation, occlusion, and case selection before treatment starts.

-Some patients request crowns when they are not the safest option.
+Some patients request crowns when crowns are not the safest option.
 In that situation, we pause or refuse treatment.
-We do this to protect long-term predictability, not to push a fast plan.
+We do this to protect long-term predictability, not to sell a faster plan.

 Situations where we pause or refuse

-- Uncontrolled gum disease: we stabilise the gums first because inflammation reduces long-term outcomes.
+- Untreated gum disease: gums must be stabilized first because inflammation compromises long-term results.

 Are zirconia crowns safe?

 Yes.
-Zirconia is a biocompatible, metal-free ceramic.
-However, safety depends on the case and the workflow.
-Therefore, we evaluate gum health, bite forces, and margin control before treatment.
+Zirconia is a metal-free, biocompatible ceramic.
+However, safety depends on case selection and clinical execution.
+Therefore, we evaluate gum stability, bite forces, margin control, and structural need before confirming that a crown is the correct treatment.

 Three safety checkpoints we verify

-- Gum stability: healthy gums support predictable margins and comfort.
+- Gum stability: healthy gums support predictable margins and better long-term comfort.

-- Bite control: we plan occlusion, especially for grinders.
+- Bite control: we plan occlusion carefully, especially in grinding or heavy bite cases.

-- Cement protocol: isolation and verification reduce micro-leakage risk.
+- Cement protocol: proper isolation and verification reduce micro-leakage and retention problems.

 - Zirconium crowns aftercare and longevity